Caldass/all-in-one-sales/README.md

 ### Top 3 Data Insights

 #### H1: Customers in the insiders cluster represent more than 10% of the purchases volume (products).
-**True.
-The insiders cluster represent approximately 54% of the purchases volume (products).**
+True.
+The insiders cluster represent approximately 54% of the purchases volume (products).

 #### H2: Insiders cluster customers have an average return amount below the average of the total return amount.
-**False.
-The insiders cluster has an avg return amount of 149.27, while the avg. total return amount is 34.89**
+False.
+The insiders cluster has an avg return amount of 149.27, while the avg. total return amount is 34.89

 #### H3: The median gross revenue of customers in the insider cluster is at least 10% higher than the median gross revenue of all customers.
-**True.
-The median gross revenue of the insiders cluster is only 276.48 % higher than all the median gross revenue.**
+True.
+The median gross revenue of the insiders cluster is only 276.48 % higher than all the median gross revenue.

 ## Deploy Model to Production
 In this step, I automated the process of predicting new customers clusters using Amazon Web Services RDS, EC2 and Storage services.

-Through RDS, I was able to create a MySQL database in order to keep historical and current data about the e-commerce's customers.
+Through S3, I was able to store the initial data that would be consumed throughout the other steps performed in the cloud project.

-Through S3, I was able to store the data that would be consumed throughout the other steps performed in this project.
+Through RDS, I was able to create a MySQL database in order to keep historical and current data regarding the e-commerce's customers.

-Through EC2 I was able to create an Ubuntu server in which I used papermill and cronjob in order to perodcally execute our transformation and modeling regarding the customers of the e-commerce, then, the output of the modelling would be inserted into the RDS database.
+Through EC2, I was able to create an Ubuntu server in which I used papermill and cronjob in order to periodically execute the transformation and modeling regarding the customers of the e-commerce, then, the output of the modelling would be inserted into the MySQL(RDS) database.

-The output of the full process would be through a visualization tool such as Tableau and Metabase which would be able to consume, present and analyze the data from the MySQL database.
+The output of the full process would be through a visualization tool such as Tableau or Metabase which would allow one to consume, present and analyze the data from the MySQL database.

 Here's a glance at the full schema created in this process:
 ![alt text](https://github.com/Caldass/all-in-one-sales/blob/master/img/deploy.png "Deploy Structure")